 SET SESSIONwith transaction pooling.

-- When using temporary tables, they should be created, used, and dropped in the same transaction.
+- When using temporary tables, they must be created, used, and dropped in the same transaction.
 Tip: Using

-ON COMMIT DROPwhen creating temporary tables will cause them to be automatically dropped when the creating transaction finishes.
+ON COMMIT DROPwhen creating temporary tables causes them to be automatically dropped when the creating transaction finishes.

-For a full list of session state features and operations that are not supported when using transaction pooling see PgBouncer’s list.
+For a full list of session state features and operations that aren’t supported when using transaction pooling see PgBouncer’s list.

 Here server connection assignments to clients last for the lifetime of the client connections.
-This may seem the same as not using a connection pooler at all but there is an important difference: server connections are not destroyed when an assigned client disconnects.
+This seems the same as not using a connection pooler at all but there’s an important difference: server connections aren’t destroyed when an assigned client disconnects.
 When a client disconnects the pooler will:

 - Clear any session state changes made by the client.